trankimtu/C-Shap-Fundamental/003 - Data Types.md

   }
 ```
 Note: <br>
-1 Char is not always a single letter.
+1 <strong>Char</strong> is not always a single letter.
 It's 16 bit Unicode character
 Ex: <br>
 'æ': count as 1 char.
 But it's component include 'a' and 'e' <br>
 'á': count as 1 char.
-But it's component include a + ◌́ (Combining Acute Accent)
+But it's component include a + ◌́ (Combining Acute Accent)<br>

+<strong>String</strong>: instead using esc key, place $ in front of "..." to make all insie is tring. \t \n ... inside won't be convert to tab or new line.
 Character:

 ## Build-in type